zuozhenggh/learning-library/developer-library/converged-db/oracle-sharding/appqueries/appqueries.md

 ## **STEP 2**: Application Queries on sharding Database.

 Run the below each sql query by login into Catalog database as well as one of the shard database(shard3 in this case).
-You can notice the difference of row count on Shard catalog vs shard-DB (porcl1cdb_porcl1pdb/ porcl2cdb_porcl2pdb/ porcl3cdb_porcl3pdb).
+You can notice the difference of row count on Shard catalog vs shard-DB (porcl1cdb\_porcl1pdb, porcl2cdb\_porcl2pdb and porcl3cdb\_porcl3pdb).

 1. Text search on Products (JSON) table with auto corrections: Oracle Fuzzy matching is a method that provides an improved ability to process word-based matching queries to find matching phrases or sentences from a database.